gytterberg/technical-interview-prep/algorithms/9-system-design/tca/tca-system-design.md

 Other ways of doing a TC/A:

 - Ask the pairs to design/diagram a very high level system (Tinder, Twitter, etc).
 This doesn't need to have schemas or APIs but rather just a high level flow chart noting system flow from application to database.
 After they do this, a group can volunteer to present their idea.

+# Example for the Fandango REACTO

+## Discussion on Taking the Booking System to the Next Level

+It's first come first serve but how can we handle multiple users wanting to book the same seat?
+We should try to implement something like a timed system where you can reserve your seats by clicking on them and those seats are locked (based on availability) for a specific amount of time, say 5 minutes.
+After 5 minutes are up, and the user doesn't purchase the seats, the seats are freed up for someone else to take them.
+If the user does purchase the seats, the seats become fully unavailable.

+### Using Microservices for Reservation System

+#### Microservice for Active Reservation

+- We can keep the reservations in some sort of a cache (as well as a database) that when a seat is purchased, it is removed from the reservation list.
+But also, would release the seats if the expiry time passes.

+#### Microservice for Waiting Users

+- Same idea as above but we have a cache of users.
+The user who was waiting the longest would be "next in line" for the seats.
+- Use web sockets to be updated on reservation status